theassyrian/vlingo-xoom/vlingo-xoom-examples/advanced-microservice/README.md

 The `discovery-service` and `api-gateway` applications are platform services used to scale and expose functionality of your core domain applications.
 The domain application in this example would be `account-service`.
 It's important to note that the `account-service` does not use Spring (microframework) or Netty (embedded servlet container).
 The `account-service` implements all of the functionality of a microservice using Vlingo (embedded server) and Micronaut (compile-time microframework).

+## Running the Example

+To compile this example, clone this repository and execute the following command in your terminal from the project root.

+    $ ./gradlew clean assemble docker

+This command will build the example projects and corresponding docker images.
+You must have docker running on your development machine.
+After the build is completed, run the following commands.

+    $ cd ./vlingo-xoom-examples/advanced-microservice
+    $ docker-compose up -d
+    $ docker-compose scale account-service=3

+The commands above will spin up the applications listed in the architecture section of this guide and scale the `account-service` to three nodes.
+You can view the log output by running the following command.

+    $ docker-compose logs -f

+To verify that the applications routing is being load-balanced between multiple nodes of the `account-service`, you can run the following curl command to communicate with the `account-service` through the `api-gateway`.

+    $ while true; do curl http://localhost:9000/account-service/port; echo "\n"; sleep .1; done

+The command will run a loop that outputs a request to the `api-proxy` that will route to one of the running nodes of the `account-service` and return the node's port per request.
+This demonstrates which requests are being routed to which of the running `account-service` nodes.

 ## Capabilities

 This microservice example will demonstrate a basic set of capabilities for operating cloud-native microservices.
 The `vlingo-xoom` project is meant to provide you with the simplest developer abstractions for building high-performance networked applications.